near/docs/docs/tutorials/test-your-smart-contracts.md

 });
 ```

-Lets rename the sample application to match what we're working on.
-That way, when we log in via NEAR Wallet, we see a meaningful authentication request.
+Next, lets rename the sample application to match what we're working on.
+That way, when we log into our NEAR Wallet, we'll see a meaningful authentication request.

 > In the file `src/main.js`
 > - Change the name of the application on line 33